In Wayne County

 The estate of Jeanette “Nettie” Bullis has been instrumental in maintaining Wayne County’s vitality.
 Her estate established several different funds at the Community Foundation that support nonprofits focused on health, quality of life, youth, the elderly, and scholarships for students.
 Other individuals and families also have made a point to help their communities and their neighbors by creating funds that support nonprofits, causes they are passionate about, or college-bound students.

 Wayne County Community Endowment Fund (1984): This fund supports the county’s changing and evolving needs.
 An Advisory Committee comprised of local residents active in the community reviews and recommends grant proposals that focus on improving the health, well-being, and quality of life for Wayne County residents.
-Learn about recent grants in our 2017 Wayne County Annual Report.
+Learn about recent grants in our 2018 Wayne County Annual Report.
+To learn how to apply for a grant from the Wayne County Community Endowment Fund, click here.

 Under the Wayne County Community Endowment umbrella, the Advisory Committee also facilitates grantmaking for the following funds:

 - Wayne County Health and Quality of Life Fund supports programs aimed at improving the health and quality of life of residents.

 - Wayne County Youth and Seniors Fund supports projects and programs for youth and the elderly.

 - Wayne GTF Corporate Fund supports projects and programs that promote literacy of ethnic and minority youth.

 - Arley Mae and Louis Delisio Fund supports direct services to youth or the development of a youth recreational facility in Clyde.

 Wayne County Humane Society Endowment Fund (2002): This organization is one of more than 150 that have established endowment funds at the Community Foundation.